-Komen Charlotte provides lay navigation from the local office — mission staff talk with people to understand their needs, then help get to the resources that will work best for them and help them enter into and progress through the breast health/breast cancer continuum of care.
+Komen Charlotte provides lay navigation from our Charlotte office.
+Mission staff talk with people to understand their needs, then help get to the resources that will work best for them.
+Our team assists them with entering into and progressing through the breast health/breast cancer continuum of care.

-In 2013, Komen Charlotte founded and currently manages the Mecklenburg Breast Health Coalition, made up of 20 organizations in the local community who regularly come together to address the late-stage diagnosis rate of breast cancer in Mecklenburg County via a variety of strategies, including resource sharing and discussions of gaps in services.
+In 2013, Komen Charlotte founded, and currently manages, the Mecklenburg Breast Health Coalition.
+This Coalition is made up of 20 organizations in our community who regularly come together to address the late-stage diagnosis rate of breast cancer in Mecklenburg County via a variety of strategies, including resource sharing and discussions of gaps in services.

 Breast Cancer Research

 - Komen Charlotte invests 25% of net income into ground-breaking breast cancer research programs, run by Komen Headquarters.
 Of these research programs, Komen currently supports 97 active grants focused on MBC, totaling more than $54.4 million for research focused on why metastasis occurs, how to detect it, and how to treat it more effectively.